MicrosoftDocs/VBA-Docs/api/Word.Options.BrazilReform.md

 Setting this property has the same effect as selecting an item in the dropdown box next to  **Brazilian Portuguese modes:** in the **Word Options** dialog (**Proofing**,  **When correcting spelling in Microsoft Office programs**).

+> [!NOTE]
- **Note**  This property does not set the mode for the European Portuguese speller.
+> This property does not set the mode for the European Portuguese speller.
 To set European Portuguese speller modes, use the [Options.PortugalReform](Word.Options.PortugalReform.md) property.

 ## See also